Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 # TO-DO uninstall.sh and uninstall core for v1.0
 ###### UPDATES
-- [ ] protect with if always when reading from common filed of customizer
+- [ ] protect with if always when reading from common files of customizer

 ###### NEW FEATURES
 - [ ] `functions_commo.sh`: program specific arguments for uninstall for removing all structures, empty keybinds files, etc